Mahdi-Moosa/ETL_International_Student_Immigration_USA/README.md

 # Purpose
 ## Implement a data warehouse for student immigration data
-*This was a capstone project for Udacity Data Engineering Nanodegree.*
+*This was a capstone project for [Udacity Data Engineering Nanodegree with AWS](https://www.udacity.com/course/data-engineer-nanodegree--nd027).*

 This project generates a *source-of-truth* data warehouse to allow analytics on international students in the USA.
 Data from following sources are extracted, transformed and loaded into a data warehouse:
 * I94 data from DHS, US-Gov (provided by Udacity; data available for purchase from https://www.trade.gov)